List of Australian floral emblems

-This is a list of Australian floral emblems.
-It encompasses the national flower and the official flowers of the constituent states.
+Australia and its states and territories each have an official floral emblem.

 History

 After the Federation of Australia that took place in 1901, the upsurge in nationalism led to the search for an official national floral emblem.
 Archibald Campbell had founded the Wattle Club in Victoria in 1899 to promote interest in and profile of the wattle as a unique Australian flower.
 The New South Wales waratah was considered alongside the wattle Acacia pycnantha, although lost out to the latter in 1912.
 The economist and botanist R. T. Baker proposed that the waratah's endemism to the Australian continent made it a better choice than the wattle, as well as the prominence of its flowers.
 The South Australian Evening News also supported the bid, but to no avail.

-In New South Wales, the New South Wales waratah was proclaimed as the official floral emblem of the state in 1962 by the then governor Sir Eric Woodward, after being used informally for many years.
+In New South Wales, the New South Wales waratah was proclaimed as the official floral emblem of the state in 1962 by the governor Sir Eric Woodward, after being used informally for many years.

-The Cooktown Orchid (Vappodes phalaenopsis), was the official floral emblem of Queensland since 19 November 1959.
+The Cooktown orchid (Vappodes phalaenopsis), was the official floral emblem of Queensland since 19 November 1959.

-In November 1960, Anigozanthos manglesii was adopted as the floral emblem of Western Australia in a proclamation made by then Premier of Western Australia David Brand, to promote tourist interest in the State's wildflowers.
-He had been advised by the State's Tourist Development Authority.
+In November 1960, Anigozanthos manglesii was adopted as the floral emblem of Western Australia in a proclamation made by Premier David Brand, to promote tourist interest in the state's wildflowers.
+He had been advised by the state's Tourist Development Authority.

-The South Australian Policy adopted Sturt's Desert Pea (Swainsona formosa) as the Floral Emblem of South Australia on 23 November 1961.
+The South Australian policy adopted Sturt's desert pea (Swainsona formosa) as the floral emblem of South Australia on 23 November 1961.

-The Tasmanian Government proclaimed Eucalyptus globulus as their State floral emblem on 5 December 1962, however it is rarely seen as an official or popular emblem.
-This led to the Tasmanian Branch of the then SGAP promoting the attractive flower Eucryphia lucida as an alternative in 1966.
+The Tasmanian Government proclaimed Eucalyptus globulus as their state floral emblem on 5 December 1962, however it is rarely seen as an official or popular emblem.
+This led to the Tasmanian branch of the Association of Societies for Growing Australian Plants promoting the attractive flower Eucryphia lucida as an alternative in 1966.

-The golden wattle (Acacia pycnantha) was officially proclaimed the Floral Emblem of Australia on 1 September 1988.
+The golden wattle (Acacia pycnantha) was officially proclaimed the floral emblem of Australia on 1 September 1988.

 Australia's state flowers have been featured on series of postage stamps twice—a set of six stamps in July 1968, each showing the flowers of one state, and a series of seven stamps, showing the six state flowers and the golden wattle, in March 2014.
-The Sturt's Desert Pea and golden wattle were also featured on a series of coil definitives in 1970.
+The Sturt's desert pea and golden wattle were also featured on a series of definitive stamps in 1970.